drabi-he/1337-Cursus/LVL5/inception/README.md

 </details>

+> :bulb: since everything else is linked we are going to directly create Dockerfile instead of step by step guide

 ---

 # WordPress

 <details>
 <summary>Show/Hide</summary>

-since wordpress needs a database, and a web server, we will go directly to the Dockerfile

 ### 1. Create a `Dockerfile`